armsp/AIFU/README.md

 Methods to explore for Future Work -
 1. there is a research by google for huge datasets though - https://github.com/google-research/deduplicate-text-datasets
 2. Try USE based on other architectures - https://tfhub.dev/s?q=google%2Funiversal-sentence-encoder%2F4%20OR%20google%2Funiversal-sentence-encoder-large%2F5
+3. Try a multi modal approach where we use similarity with topic modelling as well as journalistic five W and one H questions ([5W1H](https://github.com/fhamborg/Giveme5W1H)) from news articles: who did what, when, where, why, and how?

 **Result**